ayush572/House_price_prediction_model/README.md

 # House_price_prediction_model

 * This ML model is made through a sample training model, from a dataset
-1. The testing dataset has been tested already, due to a large number of columns.
+1. The training dataset has been taken from the train.csv 70% of the train.csv file.
-2. As, if I take input from the user, then, he will have to add the data/information for 33 columns to predict the actual price of the house.
+2. Testing dataset has been taken from the 30% of the remaining data from train.csv file.

-### Unable to make changes for r2 score...
+### A great r2 score of 0.9999999999915234!